The 2021 Ethics in Business Summit featuring Andy Fastow, former CFO, Enron Corporation.

 “The summit is an opportunity for business leaders to not only strengthen their ethical business practices and learn from other leaders, but also strengthen mental health care in our community,” said Rosangela Berbert, Samaritan Counseling Center executive director.
 “The Ethics in Business Summit emphasizes the idea that workplace practices impact employees’ mental health and productivity, which has the potential to make our entire community stronger.”

-Several partners committed to ethics already have invested in the event: American National Bank, Ariens Co., Bergstrom, Boldt, Community First Credit Union, Community Foundation for the Fox Valley Region, Faith Technologies, Fox Valley Technical College, Oshkosh, Sure-Dry, and YMCA of the Fox Cities.
+Several partners committed to ethics already have invested in the event: American National Bank, Bergstrom, Boldt, Community First Credit Union, Fox Valley Technical College, Jewelers Mutual, Johnson Financial Group, Oshkosh Corporation, Sure-Dry, and Remley Law S.C.

 Fastow was the Chief Financial Officer of Enron Corp. from 1998 – 2001.
 In 2004, he pled guilty to two counts of securities fraud, and was sentenced to six years in federal prison.
 He completed his sentence in 2011.
 Since his release from prison, Andy has been a guest lecturer at universities and corporations, and at conferences for management, corporate directors, attorneys, accountants, and certified fraud examiners.